 The Grand View Overlook parking lot is easy to reach by car, and there were plenty of other hikers at this very popular overlook.
 It's a very easy but scenic trail - Clark and I actually hiked it all in flip flops.
 If you only have time for one short hike at Island in the Sky, I would recommend this one!

-Buckskin Gulch was like nothing we have ever done.. it was all of our first time hiking in a slot canyon, and we underestimated how difficult the heat and sand would make the hike.
-Nonetheless, it was amazing to be in one of the longest slot canyons in the world.
+Buckskin Gulch was like no other backpacking trip I've done - it was amazing to be in one of the longest slot canyons in the world.

 The Chesler Park/Joint Trail has some unique rock features and offers great views of the Needles.
 Plus, it is a short hike, keeping the amount of sun exposure to a minimum.